Greenwashing: Definition, Impacts and Solutions by LONGTIME

 The calculation grids will be accessible at least on the websitehttps://www.ecologie.gouv.fr/.
 As with the reparability index grids, producers will be able to download a zip containing the matrices to be completed.

-The sustainability index is part of a circular economy approach aimed at promoting the extension of the life of goods and reducing premature waste and our use of resources.
+The sustainability index is part of a circular economy approach aimed at promoting the extension of the life of goods and reducing premature waste in order to improve the management and use of resources.

-Consumers, how to read and interpret the index?
+Consumers, how to read and interpret the sustainability index?

-For customers, the index is a comparison tool for making informed choices when buying electronics and household appliances.
+For consumers, this new index is a comparison tool to help them make informed choices when buying electronics and household appliances.
 Here’s how to read and interpret the index:

-The durability index uses a rating scale from 1 to 10.
-The higher the score, the better the durability.
-A colour coding system accompanies the rating, ranging from bright red for non-repairable items to dark green for easily repairable items.
+• Ratingscale: The durability index uses a rating scale from 1 to 10.
+The higher the score, the more reliable and repairable the product.
+A colour-coded system accompanies the rating, ranging from bright red for items that are not very durable to dark green for items that are reliable and easy to repair.

-At the time of purchase, the seller should be able to provide the rating grid used to determine the durability index, thus offering a more detailed overview of the product’s performance in each of the criteria assessed.
+• Additional information: At the time of purchase, the seller should be able to provide the scoring grid used to determine the sustainability index, thus offering a more detailed overview of the product ‘s performance in each of the criteria assessed.

 We recommend that you keep a close eye on the ratings and find out about the durability of the products you want to buy.
 The LONGTIME® certification experts draw up buying guides that will turn you into an expert in the blink of an eye!

-For manufacturers, the durability index implies a revision of the current score calculations linked to the reparability index.
+For manufacturers, the durability index implies a revision of the calculations of the current scores linked to the reparability index.

-As reliability is taken into account in the calculation matrices, scores may fall for products that are easy to repair but unreliable.
+As reliability is taken into account in the calculation matrices, scores may fall for products that are easy to repair but not very reliable.

 Conversely, for items that are more reliable but less easy to repair, the scores could be revised upwards.